Hybrid Events Guide: how to plan your next hybrid event in 2022

 The effectiveness of content delivery is a key factor to the success of your hybrid event.
 Based on your event goals (educational, promotion, networking), you can deliver your content in different formats (check hybrid event models section) depending on which is the most engaging for your live and virtual audiences.

-It’s also important to plan a sponsored content strategy that allows event sponsors to customise their brand content at the event venue, on the virtual platform and within the mobile event app.
+It’s also important to plan a sponsored content strategy that allows sponsors to customise their brand content at the event venue, on the virtual platform and within the mobile event app.

 Important points to keep in mind: